Are you thinking about spending the 4th of July in Washington D.C.?

 Other items you might consider are sun hats, glasses, sunscreen and a lawn blanket.
-One or two of these top-rated Kahuna Pocket Blankets from Amazon.com would easily fit in a purse or small day pack.
+One or two of these top-rated Kahuna Pocket Blankets from Amazon.com would easily fit in a stroller or day pack.

 Attend A Capitol Fourth Dress Rehearsal

 A Capitol Fourth is the big televised concert on the lawn of the U.S. Capitol Building.
 When we were there, the lineup included Smokey Robinson, Kenny Loggins, Sutton Foster, Gavin DeGraw, Amber Riley, Christopher Jackson, Jackie Evancho and others.
 It's a spectacular patriotic event.

 The concert is free and seating is first come, first served.
 Gates open at 3 pm.
 The concert begins at 8 pm.
 You can bring in food, non-alcoholic beverages and folding chairs.